uktrade/pg-bulk-ingest/README.md

 ## Indexes

-Indexes can be added by any of two mechanisms:

-1. Setting `index=True` on a column.

-    ```python
-    sa.Table(
-        "my_table",
-        metadata,
-        sa.Column("id", sa.INTEGER, primary_key=True),
-        sa.Column("value", sa.VARCHAR(16), nullable=False, index=True),
-        schema="my_schema",
-    )
-    ```

-2. Passing `sqlalchemy.Index` objects after the column list when defining the table.
-The name of each index should be `None`, which allows SQLAlchemy to give it a name unlikely to conflict with other indexes.
+Indexes can be added by passing `sqlalchemy.Index` objects after the column list when defining the table.
+The name of each index should be `None` - pg-bulk index chooses a random name so it does not conflict with other indexes.

     ```python
     sa.Table(